kubernetes/enhancements/keps/sig-api-machinery/20190322-server-side-get-to-ga.md

 ### 1.16

 * Update controllers to use `PartialObjectMetadata` `v1`.
-  * The garbage collector will be the primary target, we will remove the need to call `Update` and use a partial object metadata client.
+  * In the garbage collector, we will remove the need to call `Update` and use a partial object metadata client/informer
+  * In the namespace controller, we will use a partial object metadata informer
+  * In the quota counting code, we will use a partial object metadata informer
 * Announce deprecation of `v1beta1` objects and removal in 1.19
 * `kubectl` should switch to using `meta.k8s.io/v1` `Table` (supporting 1.15+ clusters)